Ultimate Belize Itinerary (1 or 2 Weeks) for Adventure Lovers

 - Walk up to the Cahal Pech ruins

 - Discover the sacred and mysterious Actun Tunichil Muknal (ATM) Cave and enjoy a traditional Belizean picnic lunch.
-Seeing the ATM Cave is one of the top things to do in all of Belize, so don’t miss it.
-Click here to book it!
+This is one of the top things to do in all of Belize, so don’t miss it!

 - Spend a morning at the San Ignacio Market, especially if your visit falls on a Saturday!